Website Security Basics

 As of December 2018 both PHP 5.6 and PHP 7.0 versions reached their end of life and are therefore no longer supported.
 If your website is running on PHP 7.0 (or any of the 5 generation versions) it needs to be updated to a newer version.
 The update itself can be completed in a couple hours, but requires a thorough QA of your site plus time for repairing any breakages due to incompatible code.
 For this reason, we generally estimate 5-10 hours depending on the size of your site and how outdated the versioning is.

-Your server is the computer where your site files are being hosted.
+Your server is the computer that hosts your website files.
 In addition to making sure your site is actively updated, you should have a partner who is properly managing your servers as well.

 fjorge uses AWS cloud servers to host our client websites, and have a dedicated Systems Administrator (SysAdmin) who’s sole responsibility is monitoring, updating, and resolving server-based issues.
 Our SysAdmin also monitors server CPU usage to make sure sites are on the correct size servers, and to identify any unusual patterns of activity that could indicate possible attempted intrusions.